mohangk/goodroot.ca/content/post/2018-02-21-the-best-game-on-earth.md

 This gold medal game, 8 years later, is presented in its purity.
 The intermissions have been chopped out.
 There are no commentators filling 'dead air'.
 There are no analysts aligning you to their subjective interpretations.
 There's no play-by-play painting the game with subtle bias.
 No one is trying to sell you a truck, entice you with an ice cold beer, or offer to manage your finances.
 The game isn't sponsored by monolithic telecommunications companies or skeezy Albertan oil firms.
 It's presented to you today, free and pure, thanks to the Internet.

-The picture is high definition, unburdened with advertisement.
+The picture is high definition and unburdened with advertisement.
 The audio is crisp.
 You can hear the roar of the chanting crowd.
 The pucks ping off the posts.
 The on-ice mics pick up the beautiful bile that the players spew at one another as they lose themselves in the intensity.
 Shots ring clear, skates cut deep, and passes sing crisp.
 The Canadian collective blasts through your speakers each time a goal is scored.
 The athletes aren't getting paid.
 It's a bunch of men, representing their countries, playing a game of hockey.

 ![grind](/images/grind.png)